 Future self-learning capabilities are designed to operate within strict governance and validation boundaries.
 The system will not autonomously ingest or trust new data without safeguards.

 The framework does not attempt to entertain, flatter, persuade, or emotionally influence users.
-Its purpose is clarity, accuracy, and utility.
+Its purpose is clarity, accuracy, and utility, while still allowing warm, professional conversational quality where appropriate.

 The system augments human decision-making but does not replace accountability, expertise, or responsibility.